-The best option to invest for beginners is to select an online platform with a minimal expense and no advice offered but the clients buy and sell independently.
-Examples are Folio Investing, NVSTR, Ally Invest to name a few.
+The best option to invest for beginners is to select an online platform with minimal expense and no advice offered, but the clients buy and sell independently.
+Examples are Folio Investing, NVSTR, Ally Invest, to name a few.

-There are other bespoke brokerages like Fidelity Investments, TD Ameritrade, Charles Schwab, Betterment or Future Advisor that offers a wide range of services and tailored advice but it can be a costly affair.
+Other bespoke brokerages like Fidelity Investments, TD Ameritrade, Charles Schwab, Betterment, or Future Advisor offer a wide range of services and tailored advice, but it can be a costly affair.

 How to open an online account with the broker.

-Many brokers do not set minimum account balance, so you can start with a small amount.
+Many brokers do not set a minimum account balance so that you can start with a small amount.

 - Phone Number

 - You instruct your broker to purchase a share at a specific price.